amanvarma16/pipecat-quickstart/README.md

-# Pipecat Quickstart
+# Plant Chat

-Run your first Pipecat bot in under 5 minutes.
-This example creates a voice AI bot that you can talk to in your browser.
+A voice AI plant companion that monitors environmental conditions and provides intelligent alerts.
+This bot uses Pipecat to create a conversational interface for your plants.

 ## Prerequisites